Galois Automorphisms and Classical Groups: Galois Automorphisms Relevant for the McKay--Navarro Conjecture

-\begin{pa} We can now apply this is to the setup of \cref{pa:crag-setup}.
+We can now apply this is to the setup of \ref{pa:crag-setup}.
 In particular, we have $\bG^F$ is a finite reductive group defined over $\mathbb{F}_q$ with $q$ a power of $p$.
-Combining \cref{lem:omegapH,lem:genrsigma}, we have the following. \end{pa}
+Combining Lemmas~\ref{lem:genrsigma} and \ref{lem:omegapH}, we have the following.